hannahweiss/events/status_hw08.md

 4. Is your app functionality complete?
-If not, what's missing? no, missing users are not able to properly respond to invitations, doesn't deal with inviting users who do not exist in the database, some workflow stuff is not perfect.
+If not, what's missing? no, users are not able to properly respond to invitations, doesn't deal with inviting users who do not exist in the database, some workflow stuff is not perfect.